 But either way, there really aren’t any rules.
 And you’ll often see the original message changed slightly to account for space.

 So Twitter eventually created the official Retweet.
-This way, someone can just click Retweet and the original message and attribution are preserved.
+This way, someone can just click Retweet and the original message and An attribution window is the number of days between when a person viewed or clicked your Facebook ad and subsequently took an action. are preserved.
 You can’t put words in someone else’s mouth (or Tweet), and there’s an official way of recording it.
 Users just can’t add their own comments to it.

 18. What is a Trending Topic?